AnthonyBerisha/2048-jquery/README.md

 How to play
+- Clone
-clone and launch in browser
+- Launch in browser